blahajjessie/kakaw/backend/src/__tests__/documents/README.md

 npm test
 ```

 inside of the backend folder.
+If you want to see console output from the code
+or the test suites for debugging, you can use `npm run test-verbose` instead.

 All testing suites must be put in the corresponding folder in source.